 The programmes and support are accessed via a referral.
 A referral can be made by any professionals, A Day Centre, Local Authority or self-referral.
 Clients need to meet the learning disability eligibility criteria.

-The hub will work with partners at local hospitals, GP surgeries, dentists and other health service provders to achieve these outcomes.
+The hub will work with partners at local hospitals, GP surgeries, dentists and other health service providers to achieve these outcomes.

-The hub will develop services in partnership with local colleges and the job centre to support adults with Autism who are not in education, employment ot training and assis them through the application process to enrol on local training courses.
+The hub will develop services in partnership with local colleges and the job centre to support adults with Autism who are not in education, employment or training and assist them through the application process to enrol on local training courses.

 Provision of Quiet Space